almende/vis/misc/how_to_publish.md

 - Check if there are new or updated examples, and update the gallery screenshots accordingly.

-- Go to the `github-pages` branch and run the following script:

-        node updateversion.js
+- Update the library version number in the index.html page.

 - Commit the changes in the `gh-pages` branch.